chempogonzalez/dotenv-checker/README.md

 ## 🔖 Description

-This application is a **simple checker/generator for environment files**.
-It checks, based on a schema file, if your .env is up-to-date compared with schema variables.
+This application is a **checker/generator for environment files**.
+It checks, based on a schema/base file, if your .env is up-to-date and it maintains them synchronized.

-In case you don't have .env file created or if it differs from schema file, it will keep your files synchronized.

 ## 📦 Installation